opencv-java/opencv-java-tutorials/docs/source/04 - OpenCV Basics.rst

     @FXML
     private CheckBox grayscale;

-Now we can implement the control by adding a simple if condition which will perform the conversion only if our check box is checked:
+Now we can implement the control by adding a simple "if" condition which will perform the conversion only if our check box is checked:

 .. code-block:: java